NotStrahinja/cquiry/README.md

 <img width="544" height="365" alt="demo" src="https://github.com/user-attachments/assets/6eff3cda-bdce-4fbb-b388-6a22912b857c" />

+## Quickstart

+Just download `qc.h` and drop it in your project.
+Done.

 ## Usage
 In order to use the library, include this at the top of your C file:
 ```c